Timetabling software Australia

 Timetabling products marketed in Australia mostly assume a secondary school: subject lines, elective blocks, and a timetabler role that primary schools do not have.

-Overseas scheduling tools do not understand APT, RFF, DOTT, NIT, or NCT — so release-time entitlements become manual bookkeeping.
+Overseas scheduling tools do not know APT, RFF, DOTT, NIT or NCT, so planning time entitlements become manual bookkeeping.

-Generic tools stop at the grid: cover, yard duty, and event days still live in separate spreadsheets.
+Generic tools stop at the grid, so cover, yard duty and event days still live in separate spreadsheets.

 From school setup to a timetable you can explain with confidence.

-- APT and release-time entitlements tracked to the minute, with coverage generated to match
+- Planning time entitlements tracked to the minute, with the specialist cover to match

 Why schools choose Bell Path

-- Australian-built and Australian-hosted, with school-procurement-ready privacy and security documentation
+- Australian-built, with privacy and security documentation ready for your procurement review

-- Primary-first design: the constraints that matter in primary schools are the core of the product
+- Primary first: the rules that matter in primary schools are the core of the product

-- Plain-language setup a school leader can complete without scheduling expertise
+- Plain-language setup a school leader can complete without any scheduling background

-- One workspace from timetable generation through daily operations, not a once-a-year tool
+- One place from building the timetable through to running the week, not a once-a-year tool

 Related stories